Labdanum: History

 In ancient times, labdanum was collected by combing the beards and thighs of goats and sheep that had grazed on the cistus shrubs.
-Wooden instruments used were referred to in 19th-century Crete as ergastiri; a lambadistrion ("labdanum-gatherer") was a kind of rake to which a double row of leathern thongs were fixed instead of teeth.
-These were used to sweep the shrubs and collect the resin which was later extracted.
+Wooden instruments used were referred to in 19th-century Crete as ergastiri; a lambadistrion ("labdanum-gatherer") was a kind of rake to which a double row of leathern thongs was fixed instead of teeth.
+These were used to sweep the shrubs and collect the resin, which was later extracted.
 It was collected by the shepherds and sold to coastal traders.
 The resin was used as an ingredient for incense, and medicinally to treat colds, coughs, menstrual problems and rheumatism.

-Labdanum was produced on the banks of the Mediterranean in antiquity.
-The Book of Genesis contains two mentions of labdanum being carried to Egypt from Canaan.
-The word lot (לט "resin") in these two passages is usually interpreted as referring to labdanum on the basis of Semitic cognates.
+Labdanum was produced on the banks of the Mediterranean Sea in antiquity.
+In the Hebrew Bible, Genesis 37:25 and 43:11 contains two mentions of labdanum being carried to Egypt from Canaan.
+The word loṭ (לט 'resin') in these two passages is usually interpreted as referring to labdanum on the basis of Semitic cognates.

 Percy Newberry, a specialist on ancient Egypt, speculated that the false beard worn by Osiris and pharaohs may have originally represented a "labdanum-laden goat's beard".
-He also argued that the scepter of Osiris, which is usually interpreted as either a flail or a flabellum, was more likely an instrument for collecting labdanum similar to that used in nineteenth-century Crete.
+He also argued that the sceptre of Osiris, which is usually interpreted as either a flail or a flabellum, was more likely an instrument for collecting labdanum similar to that used in nineteenth-century Crete.

-Some scholars, such as Samuel Bochart, H.J.
-Abrahams, and Rabbi Saʻadiah ben Yosef Gaon (Saadya), 882–942, state that the mysterious שחלת (onycha), an ingredient in the holy incense (ketoret) mentioned in the Torah (Exodus 30: 34), was actually labdanum.
+Some scholars, such as Samuel Bochart, H. J. Abrahams, and Saadia Gaon (882–942), state that the mysterious onycha (שחלת šəḥēleṯ), an ingredient in the incense offering mentioned in Exodus 30:34, was actually labdanum.